ibalpinar/resumex/README.md

 ### Installation

-First, I would recommend that you install it with Homebrew.
-If you don't have Homebrew installed on your system, you can just install Homebrew first.
+First, I recommend that you install it with Homebrew.
+If you don't have Homebrew installed on your system, you can install Homebrew first.

 https://brew.sh/